jemmy512/book-notes/CS/programmer-self-cultivation-link-load-library.md

 ### 7.5.3 .dynsym

-".Dynsym" only saves symbols related to dynamic linking, and does not save the symbols inside those modules, such as module private variables.
+".dynsym" only saves symbols related to dynamic linking, and does not save the symbols inside those modules, such as module private variables.
 In many cases, a dynamically linked module has two tables, ".dynsym" and ".symtab". ".symtab" often saves all symbols, including the symbols in ".dynsym".

 ```c++
 [root@VM-16-17-centos code]# readelf -sD Lib.so